Operations Model vs Operating Model

 An operating model, by its simplest definition, is just an abstraction of the way a business is run.

 Essentially, it outlines how your business is configured to accelerate transformation, operational readiness and time-to-value in the Cloud.
 This will relate to the way you train and recruit people.
 It applies to the rules and guardrails you have in place that allow you to exist securely and compliantly in your industry/sector.
 It also relates to the technology and tools you use to support your people and processes.

-It is important to understand that when we talk about a cloud Operating Model, we aren't wandering too far into the technical realms of development and innovation - none of the sexy stuff.
-Instead, we are dealing with the nitty-gritty day to day functionality of an IT organization.
+It is important to understand that when we talk about a cloud operating model, we aren't wandering too far into the technical realms of development - none of the sexy stuff.
+Instead, we are dealing with the nitty-gritty, day-to-day functionality of an IT organization.

 After all, the cloud has completely transformed the operating model of IT organisations.
 In the old world of on-prem data centres, you could see and touch your servers.
 They required regular attention and maintenance.
 Procurement cycles had fixed costs and change happened slowly.
 Cloud, on the other hand, introduces a brand new paradigm.
 It is a flexible, decentralized environment where virtual resources can be instantly purchased or deleted.